How to sing Dream On

 What is the highest note in Dream On?

-How do I get the grit in my voice safely?
+How do I get the grit without hurting my throat?

 Don't just sing in the shower.